powercasgamer/libby/README.md

 ## Changes in this fork

+### Version 1.1.4

+* Added another way to support Java 16+ without needing any additional command line parameters (using the Unsafe class)
+* Updated libraries used by Libby

 ### Version 1.1.3

-* Add support for Java 16+ without needing `--illegal-access=permit` or `--add-opens java.base/java.net=ALL-UNNAMED`
+* Added support for Java 16+ without needing `--illegal-access=permit` or `--add-opens java.base/java.net=ALL-UNNAMED` (using [ByteBuddy's Java Agent](https://github.com/raphw/byte-buddy/tree/master/byte-buddy-agent))
-* Add possibility to specify per-library repositories with `Library.Builder#repository(String repositoryURL)`
+* Added possibility to specify per-library repositories with `Library.Builder#repository(String repositoryURL)`
 * Avoid registration of duplicated repositories

 ### Version 1.1.2

-* Add support for libraries compiled with Java 16
+* Added support for libraries compiled with Java 16
 * Updated libraries used by Libby

 ### Version 1.1.1